HughNian/ncproxy/README.md

-# THIS IS ncmq's proxy
+# THIS is ncmq's proxy